samboyd0/AMEND/README.md

 in a molecular interaction network that have large experimental values.
 It makes use of random walk with restart (RWR) to create node weights, and a heuristic approach for solving the Maximum-weight Connected Subgraph problem using these weights.
-This is performed iteratively until an optimal subnetwork (i.e., module) is found.
+The resulting subnetwork is then scored based on average experimental values and connectivity, and it is used as input into RWR for the next iteration.
+This process is performed iteratively until an optimal subnetwork (i.e., module) is found.
+Details on design and benchmarking can be found in the [manuscript](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10324253/) (_BMC Bioinformatics_).

 For example, a user could have log2 fold changes from a differential expression analysis of RNA-seq data comparing a treatment group to a control group.
 Genes included in the experiment can be mapped to a protein-protein interaction network, along with their log2 fold changes.
 This network is the main input into AMEND, from which a single module is returned.

 ## Installation